What Does “Power” or “PWR” Mean in a Contact Lens Prescription?

 ADD Power

-ADD power is the additional power for presbyopia – people usually over 40 who need a multifocal.
+ADD power is the additional power for presbyopia – people usually over 40 who need a multifocal contact lens.

-A contact lens ADD is written based on the wearer’s daily activities and needs, usually written as LOW, MEDIUM, or HIGH.
+A contact lens ADD is written based on the wearer’s daily activities and needs, usually written as one of three options:

 Contact Lens Power for Nearsightedness (myopia)